-A staff member who considers that a delegation of authority has been improperly exercised should follow the appropriate grievances procedure.
+A staff member who considers that a delegation of authority has been improperly exercised should follow the appropriate grievance procedures.

 Responsible for implementation

 USE OF AC SEAL

 AC Council may specify any documents that must be sealed.
 The President, Vice President Academic or Vice President Operations may seal a document on behalf of the College.
 The President, Vice President Academic or Vice President Operations may authorise another staff member who may, on behalf of the College, sign any documents or classes of documents other than those that must be sealed.

 COUNCIL EXERCISE OF DELEGATIONS

-Matters exceeding the Chief Executive Officer’s delegation limits which require Council approval may be approved by Council or by way of circulated motion.
+Matters exceeding the President's delegation limits which require Council approval may be approved by Council or by way of circulated motion.
 In exceptional circumstances, the Chair of Council may convene a meeting of Council Sub-Committee Chairs to deal with a matter on behalf of the Council that is deemed too urgent to wait for the next scheduled meeting of Council, and that is not appropriate to deal with by way of circulated motion.

 DELEGATION DOWN AND ACTING ARRANGEMENTS